Let's explore Ktor's built-in way of generating HTML directly in code: the Kotlin HTML DSL.

 Send HTML in response

 We can use the call.respondHtml function to generate and return HTML to the user.
-This function takes a template of HTML code written in the HTML DSL language as an input.
-With this language, we can specify any nesting of tags and substitute values in the template with the + symbol.
+This function takes a template of HTML code written in the HTML DSL as input.
+With this language, we can specify any nesting of tags and substitute values in the template using the + symbol.
 The easiest way to understand this is to see a concrete example:

 call.respondHtml(HttpStatusCode.OK) {